ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 is no explicit DMARC record for foo.example.com, so it will be reliant on the policy described for example.com.
 For a report period, there would now be two reports.
 The first will be for bar.example.com, and contain only one `record`, for bar.example.com.
-The second report would be for example comain contain multiple `record` elements, one for example.com and one for foo.example.com (and extensibly, other `record` elements for subdomains which likewise did not have an explicit DMARC policy declared).
+The second report would be for example domain contain multiple `record` elements, one for example.com and one for foo.example.com (and extensibly, other `record` elements for subdomains which likewise did not have an explicit DMARC policy declared).